Hourly Wage for Public School Teacher Salary in the United States

 1. What are the responsibilities of Public School Teacher?

 Prepares lesson plans and instructs students in an assigned school.
-Develops and implements grade appropriate course work, activities, and assessments to meet the academic needs of children in a K-12 classroom setting.
-Evaluates and monitors student's performance.
-Assesses and documents students' progress.
+Develops and implements grade appropriate course work, activities, and assessments to meet the academic needs of children in a grade K-12 classroom setting.
+Monitors and guides classroom behavior and resolves classroom issues and conflicts.
+Evaluates and monitors students' performance and progress.
 Participates in development and implementation of Individual Education Plans for specific students.
-Resolves classroom issues and conflicts.
-May participate in implementing special programs for students.
-May supervise teaching assistants.
 Requires a bachelor's degree.
-May require specific state-level teaching license.
-Typically requires Basic Life Support (BLS) certification.
+Requires Teaching License.
+Typically requires Basic Life Support (BLS).
 Typically reports to a principal.
 Occasionally directed in several aspects of the work.
 Gaining exposure to some of the complex tasks within the job function.
-Typically requires 2 -4 years of related experience.
+Typically requires 2-4 years of related experience.

 2. What are the skills of Public School Teacher